MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/deploy/install/install-skype-for-business-server.md

 1. Überprüfen Sie die Anforderungen für den **Schritt 4: Dienste starten**.

-2. Ist dies ein Enterprise Edition-Front-End-Pool mit mindestens drei Servern, Windows Fabric wird verwendet, und Sie müssen das **Start-CsPool** -Cmdlet verwenden.
+2. If this is an Enterprise Edition Front End pool with at least three servers, Windows Fabric is used, and you must use the **Start-CsPool** cmdlet.
 Wenn ein einzelner Server verwendet wird, die immer der Fall mit Standard Edition ist, muse Sie verwenden das Cmdlet **Start-CsWindowsService** . Öffnen Sie in diesem Beispiel, dass wir Enterprise Edition mit drei Front-End-Servern im Pool verwenden die **Skype für Business Server-Verwaltungsshell** , und führen Sie das Cmdlet **Start-CsPool** , wie in der Abbildung dargestellt.
-Für alle anderen Rollen, einschließlich der Standard Edition-Server müssen Sie die **Start-CsWindowsService**verwenden.
-Zum Bereitstellen von Rollen außer der Front-End-Rolle finden Sie in der Dokumentation für die bestimmten Rollen.
+For all other roles, including Standard Edition server, you must use **Start-CsWindowsService**.
+To deploy roles other than the Front End role, see documentation for those particular roles.

      ![Starten der Skype for Business-Dienste](../../media/f52ec719-9476-419f-9a78-df08368395f7.png)